 Figure 8.6.3.3.1-1: LMF-initiated Location Information Transfer Procedure

 (1) The LMF sends a LPP Request Location Information message to the UE for invocation of Bluetooth positioning.
-This request includes positioning instructions such as the positioning mode (UE-assisted, Standalone), specific requested UE measurements if any, and quality of service parameters (accuracy, response time).
+This request includes positioning instructions such as the positioning mode (UE-assisted, Standalone), specific requested UE measurements if any, quality of service parameters (accuracy, response time) , request/suggestion of UE Bluetooth AoA transmission configuration.

 (2) The UE performs the requested measurements and possibly calculates its own location.
 The UE sends an LPP Provide Location Information message to the LMF before the Response Time provided in step (1) elapsed.
 If the UE is unable to perform the requested measurements, or if the Response Time provided in step 1 elapsed before any of the requested measurements have been obtained, the UE returns any information that can be provided in an LPP message of type Provide Location Information which includes a cause indication for the not provided location information.

-8.6.3.3.2 UE-initiated Location Information Delivery Procedure
+Alternatively, for AoA, the UE provides Bluetooth AoA transmission configuration that it will use in an LPP Provide Location Information message to the LMF before the Response Time provided in step (1) elapsed.8.6.3.3.2 UE-initiated Location Information Delivery Procedure

 Figure 8.6.3.3.2-1 shows the Location Information delivery operations for the Bluetooth method when the procedure is initiated by the UE.